 WGTE Public Media provides broadcast services to over 1.5 million households throughout Northwest Ohio and Southeastern Michigan.
 They offer a broad range of educational programming and educational services that not only positively affect the lives of their viewers, but also directly serve more than 8,000 teachers and 150,000 students annually.
 The Lovell Foundation granted $10,000 to provide support for presentation of important national health-related programs and to conduct outreach efforts that connect those programs – including “The New Medicine: Integrating Body, Mind and Spirit” and “Out of the Shadow” – with local organizations.

 The Women’s Foundation of Southern Arizona is an educational and grant making institution founded to educate women and girls about money and philanthropy, and to assist organizations that support women and girls.
 The Lovell Foundation funded this organization’s Companeros Domestic Violence Project with a grant of $10,000.
 The foundation also granted $90,850 to fund Unidas, the Women’s Foundation philanthropy program for high-school-aged young women in Tucson.
 (Unidas is the feminization of the Spanish word for united.)
 The program gives young women the opportunity to make grants to support the type of social change important to them.
 Throughout the eight-month program, qualified applicants gain hands-on experience in community service, research, fundraising, public speaking and grant-making – all centered around helping to improve the quality of life for women and girls in Southern Arizona.
 In 2010, the Lovell Foundation initiated a $25,000 challenge grant to support an endowment for the Unidas program.
 Program participants then added fundraising to their skills and met this challenge in the fall of 2011.
 In 2015, WFSA received additional grants of $12,150 in support of Unidas and $10,000 toward the Tucson Public Voices Fellowship.
 Ann Lovell has been a member of the Women’s Foundation Advisory Council since the early 2000s.
 Prior to joining the council, Ann served on both the finance and the grants process and policy committees.
 Ann and Lura Lovell were the WFSA annual luncheon honorees in 2008.
-In 2018, Unidas was awarded a grant of $25,000.
+In 2018, Unidas was awarded two grants, for $25,000 payable in 2018, and for $70,000, payable over three years 2018-2020.

 Women’s Mental Health Symposium$130,200